deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 (July 2018)

-However an up to date list of endpoints are available within the dashboard or can be fetched using the Openstack commandline tools.
+An up to date list of endpoints are available within the dashboard or can be fetched using the Openstack commandline tools.

 ```
 > openstack endpoint list